zeek/zeek-agent-v2/README.md

     - Download [zeek-agent for Linux](https://nightly.link/zeek/zeek-agent-v2/workflows/main/main/zeek-agent-2.0.0-pre-linux-x86_64.tar.gz.zip).

-- macOS: We are providing a binary that works on macOS 11 (Big Sur) and newer:
+- macOS: We are providing a binary that works on Big Sur and newer:

     - Download [zeek-agent for macOS](https://nightly.link/zeek/zeek-agent-v2/workflows/main/main/zeek-agent-2.0.0-pre-macos11.dmg.zip).

-    - *Note*: We don't sign the binaries yet, so you may need to remove the quarantine bit after downloading before you can run
-      it: `xattr -r -d com.apple.quarantine bin/zeek-agent`.
+    - We don't sign the binaries yet, so you may need to remove the quarantine bit after downloading before you can run it: `xattr -r -d com.apple.quarantine bin/zeek-agent`.

 You can alternatively compile the agent from source yourself: